niuers/python/functions.md

 ### Other High Order Functions
 * The `sorted`, `min`, `max` built-ins, and `functools.partial` functions.
+* Function decorators

 ## Anonymous Functions
 * The simple syntax of Python limits the body of `lambda` functions to be pure expressions.
 In other words, the body of a lambda cannot make assignments or use any other Python statement such as while, try, etc.
+* They don't have name, this makes them hard to debug.
+* Asynchronous programming in Python is more structured, perhaps because the limited lambda demands it.

 ## The Seven Flavors of Callable Objects